 Naturally, Galileo is now invoked along with a reference to Creationism.
 Then we are told that "the intolerant Christian mobs that came to rule the late Roman Empire were in turn defeated and driven out of Alexandria by even more fanatical Muslim armies and rulers, who destroyed what little remained of classical civilization that the Christians had not already burned or banished".
 Again, we seem to be in some alternative universe's history here, since in the real world the naughty old Muslims actually took the Greek and Roman knowledge that had been preserved by wicked Byzantine and Nestorian monks and expanded on it, carrying it to Spain where it was eagerly embraced by Medieval Christian scholars and returned to the west.
 But that story is no fun at all.
 Pesky historians and their pesky facts and evidence ruin it for everyone.

-Prothero ends with a fine flourish by talking about "Christians suppressing heretical notion that the Earth is round".
+Prothero ends with a fine flourish by talking about "Christians suppressing the heretical notion that the Earth is round".
 I suppose if you write a post peppered with totally discredited pseudo historical myths and demonstrate a high school level and totally cartoonish grasp of history you might as well end with an absolute doozy - the old "flat earth myth".
 Many of his readers lapped up this serving of the "Conflict Thesis" with comments like "this film really made me angry, and yet it also made me proud to be a freethinker".
 When one tries to caution that Agora actually took liberties with history, Prothero counters by claiming "so little is known about “facts” back in 400 AD that scholars have very little that is well documented and non-controversial".
 What?
 So we can just make up any crap we like then?
 Several events in this movie are actually extremely well documented.
-The destruction of the Serapeum is one of the best documented event in ancient history, with no less than five separate independent accounts of it.
+The destruction of the Serapeum is one of the best documented events in ancient history, with no less than five separate independent accounts of it.
 Oddly, none of them mention any library there or any destruction of books.
 Not even the hostile, anti-Christian philosopher Eunapius' account.
 And the contemporary accounts of Hypatia's death tell us it was caused by politics and had nothing to do with religion or learning.
 These accounts are entirely "non-controversial", but they don't support Amenábar's pseudo historical fable at all.

 We also get some whackiness in the comments.
 One "Dr Strangelove" informs us authoritatively that "Copernicus read Aristarchus".
 It would be remarkable if he did, considering none of Aristarchus' worked survived to Copernicus' time or to ours.
 The same commenter goes on to note "Galileo read Archimedes, Columbus and geographers read Eratosthenes and Ptolemy, Newton read Euclid, Kepler read Apollonius".
 He doesn't seem to have noticed, however, that they read these ancient authors because Byzantine, Nestorian and western Catholic monks preserved their works.
 So much for "book-burning Christians".
 Then we get this gem: